 Some say they learned that from other professionals and some even said, they learned that in school or in college / audio-engineering-school.
 Its easy… if you know math & physics & theory 😉

 let me explain why its not so easy or why it will not work and why noise-cancelling is a bit different – or to be more exact – why one thing works and the other doesn’t – and what some may have missed in their thoughts about math and physics and theory.

-When you have waveforms, no matter how they look or sound, you can add them and the result would be that the sound will just be a bit louder (1) – its called mixing – its just adding sound or digitally speaking, adding values of waveforms at a point in time.
+When you have a waveform, no matter how it looks or sounds, you can add two of them (on two tracks) and the result would be that the sound will just be a bit louder (1) – its called mixing – its just adding sound or digitally speaking, adding values of waveforms at a point in time.
 Adding 1+1=2, but it also works that 1+(-1)=0.
 The exact opposite value (i.e. digital = number or analog = voltage) will result in a sum of “0”.
 And the exact opposite value one will get if the phase is reversed and the two signals are mixed.

 These two mono-signals [fig. 2] (just to make it clearer) are the waveform of a refrigerator.
 The blue one is the original, the red one is just phase-revered.
 These two signals mixed with equal levels will cancel each other out – completely – if played with the same level you will not hear anything.